Javid912/GitHub-Events-Analytics/README.md

-├── database/             # Database schema and migration scripts ├── grafana/              # Grafana dashboard definitions ├── docker/               # Docker compose files for the entire stack └── README.md             # This file
+├── database/             # Database schema and migration scripts ├── grafana/              # Grafana dashboard definitions ├── docker/               # Docker compose files for the entire stack ├── .github/              # GitHub Actions workflows for CI/CD ├── start.sh              # Script to start all services ├── monitor.sh            # Script to monitor service health
+├── cleanup.sh            # Script to clean up the environment
+├── CONTRIBUTING.md       # Guidelines for contributing to the project
+├── LICENSE               # MIT License
+└── README.md             # This file
 ```